Chat with us, powered by LiveChat

 Funding

-The Education and Skills Funding Agency (ESFA) brings together the former responsibilities of the Education Funding Agency (EFA) and Skills Funding Agency (SFA).
-Hundreds of our qualifications are eligible for ESFA funding, with more being added all of the time.
+The ESFA brings together the former responsibilities of the Education Funding Agency (EFA) and Skills Funding Agency (SFA).
+There are hundreds of our qualifications eligible for ESFA funding, with more being added all the time.

-Please check the ESFA Hub for specific qualification funding information.
+Please check the ESFA Hub for qualification funding information.

-For AEB funding rules and learner eligibility criteria, please refer to the ESFA’s funding rules.
+For AEB funding rules and for learner eligibility criteria, please refer to the ESFA’s funding rules.

 How can I find out if a qualification or unit is funded?